 Ruamrudee International School (RIS) is a well-established, all-through suburban school that teaches an American curriculum to families living in and around Bangkok.
 This Catholic school is best-known for its dual offering of the Advanced Placement (AP) and International Baccalaureate Diploma Programmes, as well as its religious and values-based education.

-Ruamrudee International School (RIS) offers students an American education – with the choice of the Advanced Placement (AP) programme or International Baccalaureate Diploma Programme (IBDP) – in a lush green suburban setting.
+Ruamrudee International School (RIS) offers students an American education – with the choice of the Advanced Placement (AP) programme or International Baccalaureate Diploma Programme (IBDP) – in a lush, green, suburban setting.
 The first thing to strike you about this Catholic school is its 28-acre campus that feels worlds away from the hustle and bustle of Bangkok.
 Compared to the inner-city schools just a few kilometres away, the air is fresher and the noise levels quieter.
 It all provides the perfect setting for an international education that takes children from nursery through to Grade 12.
-This will be extended to two-year-old when RIS opens a purpose-built Pre-K early years centre on campus in 2018.
+This was extended to two-year-old when RIS opened a purpose-built Pre-K early years centre on campus in 2018.

 An American education

 Ruamrudee is a Thai word meaning ‘Union of Hearts’, and there’s strong sense of community, service to those in need, and moral development at the school.
 The school offers religion classes for all Catholic students; these focus on faith development, biblical knowledge, and Church history.
 Non-Catholic students take ‘values’ classes, which look at “analysing philosophies, cultures, religions, and the traditions of global societies, as well as encouraging the need to engage in community service activities”.